Delegation and baking FAQ#

 My account is suddenly delegating to passive delegation.
 Why is that?

-It is because the baker pool to which you were delegating has been closed.
-You can continue to delegate to passive delegation or select a new baker pool for your delegation.
+It is because the staking pool to which you were delegating has been closed.
+You can continue to delegate to passive delegation or select a new staking pool for your delegation.

-If the baker pool I delegate to wins the lottery, what is the estimated amount of rewards I would receive in CCDs?
+If the staking pool I delegate to wins the lottery, what is the estimated amount of rewards I would receive in CCDs?

 Can I delegate funds in a release schedule?